LemuelPuglisi/path-planning/README.md

 path-planning-strategy
 ```

-This will pop-up a PHIDIAS terminal where you can run the `connect()` proactive procudure and unfreeze the program.
+This will pop-up a PHIDIAS terminal where you can run the `connect()` proactive procedure and unfreeze the program.
 Add items using the buttons and then run the `pick()` proactive procedure to run the strategy.